eatAWESOME/PixelmonCustomization/Pixelmon Custom NPC Shop/README.md

 		Rows 2+: If id is not required: Minecraft item id (e.g. minecraft:diamond) If id is required: the format is Minecraft item id + id (e.g. minecraft:diamondshinytoken) Run script
-	If using Pixelmon version 9.X.X:
-		Reassemble Pixelmon .jar (folder to .zip, renamed to .jar)